PraveenVemasani/Art-Gallery-Management-system/README.md

 ## Dependencies

-This project does not have any external dependencies, except for the MySQLDBMS.
+This project does not have any external dependencies, except for the MySQL DBMS.